SymbolSight: Minimizing Inter-Symbol Interference for Reading with Prosthetic Vision: Discussion

 \subsection{Clinical Interpretation and Path Forward}

 While natural reading relies on suprasegmental cues such as word shape, these cues require parallel letter processing and are unavailable in the symbol-at-a-time modality imposed by current low-resolution prostheses~\cite{paraskevoudi_full_2021}.
 Consequently, the heterogeneity of the optimized symbol sets does not sacrifice word-level information, because temporal sequencing has already eliminated it.
 From a clinical perspective, the relevant trade-off is therefore not visual cohesion, but reliability.
 Although the optimized sets introduce a learned mapping that mixes Latin letters with Braille- and \ac{DCT}-like symbols, prosthetic vision already demands substantial rehabilitation.
-In this context, learning an optimized symbol code represents a redirection of training toward a more reliable input signal rather than an added cognitive burden~\cite{rassia_improvement_2018}.
+In this context, learning an optimized symbol code may redirect training toward a more reliable input signal rather than simply adding burden~\cite{rassia_improvement_2018}.
+Clinical usability will depend on whether users can learn and retain these heterogeneous mappings, whether the symbols remain discriminable during active scanning, and whether personalized codebooks outperform familiar alphabets in psychophysical testing.
 Looking forward, this work can be extended beyond letter-level optimization to word-level encodings and re-instantiated using device- or user-specific phosphene maps~\cite{granley2023human} as these become available for retinal and cortical implants.